robertschwartz603/Social-API/README.md

 ## Description
 an API for a social network web application where users can share their thoughts, react to friends’ thoughts, and create a friend list.
 This uses Express.js for routing, a MongoDB database, and the Mongoose ODM

+a walkthrough of interaction in Insomnia can be seen here: [insert youtube link]

 ## User-Story
 ```
 AS A social media startup